dankleiman/octopress/source/_posts/2014-05-09-this-is-new-post.markdown

 ---
 layout: post
-title: "Reflections on Launch Academy Prep: Balancing Theory and Practice"
+title: "Reflections on Pre-Work: Balancing Theory and Practice"
-date: 2014-05-12 14:36:53 -0400
+date: 2014-05-09 12:18:25 -0400
 comments: true
 categories:
-author: Dan Kleiman
 ---

+Preparing for <a href="http://www.launchacademy.com">Launch Academy</a>
-Preparing for [Launch Academy](http://www.launchacademy.com) while finishing up work as the director [Brookline Tai Chi](http://www.brooklinetaichi.org) has been a massive exercise in balancing "theory and practice."
+while finishing up work as the director <a href="http://www.brooklinetaichi.org">Brookline Tai Chi</a> has been a massive exercise in balancing "theory and practice."

 This explanation from Practical Object-Oriented Design in Ruby by Sandi Metz perfectly captures the difference:
 <!-- more -->

->What is the difference between theory and practice?
+<blockquote>What is the difference between theory and practice?
 In theory, there is none.
 If theory were practice you could learn the rules of OOD, apply them consistently, and create perfect code from this day forward; your work here would be done.

->However, no matter how deeply theory believes this to be true, practice knows better.
+However, no matter how deeply theory believes this to be true, practice knows better.
 Unlike theory, practice gets its hands dirty.
 It is practice that lays bricks, builds bridges, and writes code.
-Practice lives in the real world of change, confusion, and uncertainty.
+Practice lives in the real world of change, confusion, and uncertainty.</blockquote>

 I've been straddling the worlds of theory and practice for months now.

-**Learning to Code *in Theory***
+<strong>Learning to Code <em>in Theory</em></strong>

 Every book, online tutorial, and exercise that I've been working on, in Ruby, HTML, CSS, MySQL, has been carefully selected by the instructors at Launch Academy to lead us step-by-step through the basics.